JaskiratRiyat/HomeHaven/README.md

 HomeHaven 🏠

-A web application built with Flask (Python) that connects users with trusted household service providers, including plumbing, electrical work, cleaning, and more.
+A web application built with Flask (Python) and jinja2 for templates that connects users with trusted household service providers, including plumbing, electrical work, cleaning, and more.

 Features
 •	🔍 Browse Services: Search and filter a variety of household services.